Pepys House in Brampton

 Visits to Pepys House by appointment: please contact: firstname.lastname@example.org

-Pepys House in Brampton is often referred to in the Diary, and is Pepys’s only extant abode.
-It lies in meadowland with a flat fenland landscape to the east of the village of Brampton near Huntingdon, downhill from Hinchingbrooke House, the home of Pepys’s patron and cousin, Sir Edward Montagu, later 1st Earl of Sandwich.
-Pepys described the landscape as “the largest and most flowery spot the sun ever beheld”.
+Pepys House in Brampton is often referred to in the Diary, and is his only extant abode.
+It lies in meadowland in a flat fenland landscape to the east of the village of Brampton near Huntingdon, downhill from Hinchingbrooke House, the home of Pepys’s patron and cousin, Sir Edward Montagu, later 1st Earl of Sandwich.

-The house was originally owned by Pepys’ uncle, Robert, who was probably employed as a bailiff by the Montagus on the Hinchingbrooke estate.
+The house and “estate” (84 acres in Brampton manor at Pepys’s death) were originally owned by Pepys’s uncle, Robert, who was probably employed as a bailiff by the Montagus at Hinchingbrooke.
 Pepys’s family and forebears came from Huntingdonshire, Cambridgeshire and Norfolk, and he attended Huntingdon grammar school (alma mater of both Cromwell and Montagu) for a short spell during the Civil War, probably staying in Brampton.
-When an undergraduate at Magdalene College, Cambridge, he must also have visited his uncle.
+Later, when an undergraduate at Magdalene College, Cambridge he must also have visited his uncle.